 Complications include haemodynamic instability and congestive heart failure.

-Focal atrial tachycardia (focal AT), formerly known as paroxysmal atrial tachycardia (PAT), is characterised as a rapid regular rhythm arising from a discrete area within the atria.
+Focal atrial tachycardia (focal AT) is characterised as a rapid regular rhythm arising from a discrete area within the atria.
 It occurs in a wide range of clinical conditions, including catecholamine excess, digoxin toxicity, paediatric congenital heart disease, and cardiomyopathy.
 Focal AT is a regular tachycardia and is often confused with other regular supraventricular tachycardias, specifically re-entry tachycardias, sinus tachycardia, and atrial flutter.
 It may be difficult to diagnose by ECG alone.
 The diagnosis of focal AT is usually based on ECG, clinical history, and response to interventions such as vagal manoeuvres and adenosine.

 Department of Emergency Medicine